Schedule your first service today and get 50% off!

 Why Do Ants Form Long Trails Indoors?

-Ants don’t appear in neat lines across your floors by chance.
+Ants don’t appear in neat lines across your floors by chance—an ant trail in house settings is a sign of something attracting them.
 They use scent-based signals called pheromones to guide each other straight to water or food.
 In Southeast Idaho, they often enter homes when outside temperatures rise or moisture becomes scarce—kitchens and bathrooms become prime targets.

 Key Takeaways